Homepage

 Computing technology is incredible, but people are still accounting’s greatest asset

 The Fourth Industrial Revolution (4IR) not only has an impact on the types of jobs that are being created, but it is also changing roles within the existing workforce.
-Some jobs have been replaced by automation, with artificial intelligence simplifying or altering traditional roles as we have always known them, accountancy is no exception.
+Some jobs have been replaced by automation, with artificial intelligence simplifying or altering traditional roles as we have always known them; accountancy is no exception.

 With the introduction and growth of components such as cloud accountancy to the industry, we no longer require the same human resources and infrastructure of the past.
 In a Professional Accountant article, Glen Ansell, head of intelligent automation at Tangent, said that they ran a test for an auditing firm to determine whether a sample of invoices was authentic.
 It took an article clerk one working day to complete the task.
 In the same amount of time, the robot completed the task 560 times.
 He did, however, point out that human accountants were crucial when it came to risk analysis, explaining that connected devices had an element of vulnerability which humans could counteract.

-Although artificial intelligence can replace or automate many tasks previously requiring human intervention, training, and implementation are key processes that will still be left to humans.
+Although artificial intelligence can replace or automate many tasks previously requiring human intervention, training and implementation are key processes that will still be left to humans.
 At the core, systems need to be programmed by humans, the slightest programming error can result in the machine being unable to identify and resolve the error.
-Such errors can have a compound effect if there is a delay in identifying them, it can have major ramifications for business.
+Such errors can have a compound effect if there is a delay in identifying them, as it can have major ramifications for business.
 Machines may also be able to do the computing, but they cannot sign off on reports or audits.

 Since the role of the human accountant will still be the review and control of calculations, and in the confirmation that the outcomes are correct, accountants of the future will do less of the number crunching and will play more of a strategic role.
 Future accountants will find themselves responsible for the innovative application of artificial intelligence and will be the problem-solvers in charge of the analysis of information and the application of data.
 They will need to interpret data that is not related to finances and will need to be able to evaluate components that relate to the business to help guide it in a strategic direction.

-Rather than delivering numerical findings, accountants of the future will be more focussed on the process and infrastructure of a business.
-With information now available at the touch of a button, the accounting landscape will transform from one that is reactive to one that is pro-active.
+Rather than delivering numerical findings, accountants of the future will be more focused on the process and infrastructure of a business.
+With information now available at the touch of a button, the accounting landscape will transform from one that is reactive to one that is proactive.
 The rise of application programming interfaces (APIs) will provide growing solutions, enabling accountants to select the best available tools, essentially custom-building solutions for their business.

 1. Strategic Planning

 Strategic planning will require goal setting based on data gathered from various business players and systems.
 Based on this data, decisions will need to be made and resource allocation assigned to ensure business goals are achieved.
-This is not a simple checklist task, it will require skilled human intuition, and complex knowledge and thinking to manage efficiencies, drive outcomes, and boost productivity where required.
+This is not a simple checklist task, it will require skilled human intuition, complex knowledge and thinking to manage efficiencies, drive outcomes, and boost productivity where required.

 2. Problem Solving